dechamps/ASIOUtil/BUFFERS.md

   - In any case, applications should *always* call `ASIOOutputReady()` when they have stopped using an output buffer.

 An example sequence of calls could look as follows.
-If the application does not support `ASIOOutputReady()`:
+If output channels are used and the application does not support `ASIOOutputReady()`:

 1. Application fills output buffer 1.
    - One could argue the application could wait right up until step 6 before